-Consequently, this policy builds on Telford & Wrekin Local Plan policies SP3 and HO10 which support new development where it meets the needs of rural communities and seeks to direct a limited amount of new housing development in Tibberton to infill sites only.
-The above criteria should also be validated against the proposed LCA, when available.
+Consequently, this policy builds on Telford & Wrekin Local Plan policies SP3 and HO10 which support new development where it meets the needs of rural communities and seeks to direct a limited amount of new housing development within the Tibberton Settlement Boundary to infill sites only.
+Local Plan policy HO11 will apply to the rest of the Parish area (including Cherrington) outside of the Settlement Boundary.

-- NPPF paragraphs: 9, 69, 71, 110, 127, 130, 185 and 192. - Local Plan policies: SP3 Rural Area; SP4 Presumption in favour of Sustainable Development; HO10 - Residential Development in the Rural Area; HO11 - Affordable Rural Exceptions. - It will help to deliver Neighbourhood Plan Objectives: 4, 5, 6, and 9.
+- NPPF paragraphs: 9, 69, 71, 110, 127, 130, 185 and 192. - Local Plan policies: SP3 Rural Area; SP4 Presumption in favour of Sustainable Development; HO10 - Residential Development in the Rural Area; HO11 - Affordable Rural Exceptions. - It will help to deliver Neighbourhood Plan Objectives: 4, 5, 6, and 10.